google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

-From the [Compute Engine Console](https://console.cloud.google.com/compute) for your project, create a Google Debian GNU/Linux 9 instance with full access to all Cloud APIs.
+From the [Compute Engine Console](https://console.cloud.google.com/compute) for your project, create a Google Debian GNU/Linux 9 instance, selecting the service account you configured with Editor permissions and selecting "Allow full access to all Cloud APIs".
 SSH to the new instance by clicking the SSH button next to the instance in the console.

 Once you have a shell open on the instance, simply install Git and clone this repository.